USEPA/invitroTKstats/README.md

 <a href="https://github.com/USEPA/invitroTKstats.git"><img src="vignettes/img/invitroTKstats_hex.png" width="200" align="right" /></a>

-The `invitroTKstats` R package contains functions to run standardized data pipeline for processing high-throughput toxicokinetic (HTTK) mass-spectrometry data obtained from a variety *in vitro* assays.
+The `invitroTKstats` R package contains functions to run a standardized data pipeline for processing high-throughput toxicokinetic (HTTK) mass-spectrometry data obtained from a variety of *in vitro* assays.
 The pipeline includes standardization for data documentation, statistical analyses predicting toxicokinetic parameters characterizing absorption, distribution, metabolism, and elimination of chemicals by the body.